Bachelor of Science, Major in Geography, Geo-spatial Information Sciences

 GEOG 4468Remote Sensing4

-Applied Cognate (Choose three of the following)9
+Applied Cognate (Choose three from the following:)9

 Sustainable Development